GlennVL-AP/cpp-programming-slides/slides/session_4/index.md

 int const& c{b};    // c is a read-only alias for b (and a) c = 30;             // not allowed, can't write to c
 ```
-References are not restricted to function arguments.
+References can be used anywhere.
 ---
 ### Best practice
 ---